jhroemer/jhroemer.github.io/src/content/posts/WIP-rfc.md

 The more you write, the more there is to nitpick on which will distract the conversation.
 Make your sections count.

+### Scope is your friend

+You might be asked a high amount of questions, and sometimes about things which aren't really in scope for the RFC.
+Save everyone's time by clearly scoping the work at the very beginning of the document.

 ### Data

 Provide data wherever you can.
 Data is often much easier for discussions, especially if you present it neutrally.
 Be careful that you're not using data in a way that seems like your pushing your point, and twisting it to your benefit.